So far we have been working our way through the foundations of strategic planning.

 Unfortunately, as business leaders, our job is to create value for our clients and to capture some of that value for ourselves.

-Which means that it is essential that we focus our efforts on not chasing everyone, but to chase the people that can use and buy our value.
+This means that it is essential that we focus our efforts on not chasing everyone, but chasing the people who can use and buy our value.

 So how do we understand and identify these key people?